Matthew Stafford Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Season Stats

-- The Rams have run 59.4% passing plays and 40.6% rushing plays this season.
-They rank ninth in the NFL in scoring.
+- The Rams have thrown the ball in 59.4% of their plays from scrimmage this year while running the ball 40.6% of the time.
+This offensive attack ranks ninth in the NFL in points scored.

-- Stafford has attempted 106 of his 569 passes in the red zone, accounting for 57.9% of his team's red zone plays.
+- Stafford accounts for 57.9% of his team's red zone plays, with 106 of his 569 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Stafford's matchup with the 49ers.